LennartSchwier/habit_tracker/README.md

 and follow the instructions.

 ### Installation and program start:
-Now you are ready to install the application.
 1. Clone the repository into a folder of your choice:

 ```